No purchase necessary. Ends on 2/8/2014. Open to legal residents of 50 US and DC, ages 6-14.

 In any round, should a paper airplane have an indirect flight pattern and enter another airplane’s air space resulting in a mid-air collision, the place that both airplanes first touch on the ground will be considered as the official distance.

 6. Prizes.
-One (1) grand prize winner in each age bracket will receive a $500 Savings Bond.
+One (1) grand prize winner in each age bracket will receive an iPad and a 30-minute experience Introduction to Flight.
 The name of the grand prize winner from each age bracket will have their name engraved on a perpetual trophy that will be displayed at the Pima Air & Space Museum.
-The grand prize winner from each age bracket will also have their paper airplane on display at the Pima Air & Space Museum as part of the Great Paper Airplane Project exhibit until the next Great Paper Airplane Fly-Off.

 7. Notification.
 Winners will be notified at the end of each competition round.
 Each grand prize winner’s parent or legal guardian will be required to sign and return, where legal, a Declaration of Eligibility, Liability/Publicity Release and/or rights transfer document on the day of the Fly-Off at the Pima Air & Space Museum.
 If any winner cannot be contacted within thirty (30) minutes of first notification, if any prize or prize notification is returned as undeliverable, if any winner rejects his/her prize or in the event of noncompliance with these Fly-Off rules and requirements, such prize will be forfeited and may be awarded to the Submission with the next highest score.
 Upon prize forfeiture, no compensation will be given.